IUC Training

 IUC Challenging Cases

-For clinicians who have placed 5+ IUC devices
+For clinicians who have placed 5+ IUC devices in the clinical setting

 This training is FREE for Title X providers, fee for Non-Title X providers.
 2.5 CNE/CME available.